StatCan/aaw-security-proposal/07-kubeflow.md

 MinIO object store.

 > **Recommendation KF-PL-01**: Kubeflow Pipelines be disabled
-> for Protected B workloads, enforced by Gatekeeper.
+> for Protected B workloads, enforced by Gatekeeper, until
+> the pipelines system can be appropriately isolated
+> between users and data classifications.

 ## Contributors